Back to blog

 A personal website.

-Here's why job seekers who have personal websites get more interviews—and how you can join them.
+Here's why job seekers who create a professional website get more interviews — and how you can join them.

 Every open position receives dozens to hundreds of applications.
 Recruiters spend an average of 7 seconds on each resume.